AbelG101/Recipe-app/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello Rails <a name="about-project"></a>
+# 📖 Recipe app <a name="about-project"></a>

 **Blog App**
-> This is a web app that allows the user to post, edit, save, and view their blog posts with time-stamped entries.
+> The Recipe app keeps track of all your recipes, ingredients, and inventory.
+It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

 ## 🛠 Built With <a name="built-with"></a>